drvgautam/drvgautam/README.md

 - 👋 Hi, I’m @drvgautam
-- 👀 I’m interested in ML/DL, data science, python, MLOps
+- 👀 I’m interested in mathematical modelling and simuation
 - 🌱 I’m currently learning deep learning and MLOps
-- 💞️ I’m looking to collaborate on python, data science and MLOps
+- 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me <vkg.biet@gmail.com>

 <!---